zzwu29/jetson_setup/README.md

 # jetson_setup

-The following commands were tested on Jetson Xavier Nx.
+The following commands were tested on Jetson Xavier Nx with Ubuntu 20.04.

 ## CUDA, CUDNN, TensorRT
 ```sh